 Haley provides you with a wide range of tools to help spread your job postings across various social media and job aggregator websites.
-While we provide a lot of avenues to help your jobs get noticed, there are also some techniques you can use to get your jobs reach a wider audience.
+While we provide a lot of avenues to help your jobs get noticed, there are also some techniques you can use to get your jobs to reach a wider audience.

 - Social Sharing